Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub_teaching_example.md

 - These notebooks are typically prepared for specific dependencies (Python packages) that need to be activated by participants in the course, when opening the notebooks.

-- These environments can either be chosen based on the pre-configured ZIH conda environments, or built in advance.
+- These environments can either be chosen based on the pre-configured ZIH virtualenv/conda environments, or built in advance.
 We will focus on the custom environment approach here.

 ## Prerequisites